Are Massachusetts Records Public?

 - Identify the record required and the agency or municipality in custody.

 The first thing to do is identify the record you require and which agency or municipality has it.
-For instance, sex offender records would be at the state sex offender registry, and arrest records and incident reports would be with state and local law enforcement.
+For instance, sex offender records would be at the state sex offenders registry, and arrest records and incident reports would be with state and local law enforcement.
 Obtaining this information will prevent delays and even denials of public records requests.
 If a request is sent to the wrong agency or municipality, it may be denied.
 However, in the denial response, agencies will usually inform requesters of the correct custodian.
+Meanwhile, the custodian agency for vital records is the state Department of Health Registry of Vital Records (RVRS).

 - Contact the Custodian